-This has been a very effective year for the Finance and Management Committee.
+This has been a very effective year for the Finance and Management Key national events have featured at the heart of the committee's work in 2022-23.
+Committee.
 A total of £170,000 in grants was awarded by the Parish Council to a range of local community groups over the year.

-Some of the awards went to the buildings we hold on behalf of the community.
-Holmfirth Civic Hall is working on a long list of repairs and improvements to ensure it continues to be a community asset.
-A recent award of £30,000 is to modernise the reception areas.
+The committee headed the Parish Council's work to celebrate the Some of the awards went to the buildings we hold on behalf of the Platinum Jubilee of Queen Elizabeth II including contributions to and community.
+Holmfirth Civic Hall is working on a long list of repairs representation at beacon lighting events at Holme Moss and Cliff and improvements to ensure it continues to be a community asset.
+A Rec and through awarding small grants of up to £100 to support recent award of £30,000 is to modernise the reception areas. local street parties and events.

-After more than 4 years of work, ownership of Honley Library at last passed to Holme Valley Parish Council.
-The building will be managed by the Friends of Honley Library.
-The Parish Council will provide the financial support needed to run and maintain the building.
+After more than 4 years of work, ownership of Honley Library at last Thereafter, the Queen's passing was a poignant moment in the napassed to Holme Valley Parish Council.
+The building will be managed tion's history and a Book of Condolence and Remembrance was by the Friends of Honley Library.
+The Parish Council will provide the made available at The Civic and flowers laid in the grounds. financial support needed to run and maintain the building.
 Awards of £25,000 were made in the year 2022-23 to the Friends.
+Preparing for the coronation of His Majesty King Charles III has also